 Analyst Note| Eric Compton, CFA |

-Wide-moat-rated Royal Bank of Canada reported solid fiscal second-quarter earnings.
-Adjusted earnings per share were CAD 2.79, representing solid year-over-year growth when compared with adjusted EPS of CAD 1.03 in the same period a year ago.
-Provisioning was the major swing factor, coming in at a net benefit of CAD 96 million this quarter compared with a cost of CAD 2.8 billion in the second quarter of 2020.
-This aligns with our view that the Canadian banks will be fine and that better results should be the norm in 2021.
-We still expect the return of fee growth and much lower provisions to drive solid earnings growth for the rest of the year, while the lack of a boost from lower provisioning will make for tougher comps for the Canadian banks in 2022.
-Fee income was particularly good during the second quarter, as RBC's wealth, trading, and capital markets all drove solid growth.
-With non-interest income coming in better than we expected, we've increased our fair value estimate for the firm to CAD 127/USD 105 per share from CAD 116/USD 92.
+Wide-moat-rated Royal Bank of Canada reported solid fiscal third-quarter earnings.
+Adjusted earnings per share were CAD 3, solid year-over-year growth compared with CAD 2.23 in the same period a year ago and higher than last quarter’s CAD 2.79.
+Provisioning continues to be a major driver of improved earnings, coming in at a net benefit of CAD 540 million this quarter, a multiyear low and materially lower than the CAD 2.8 billion charge the bank took in the second quarter of 2020.
+This aligns with our view that the Canadian banks will be fine from a credit perspective and that better results should be the norm going forward.
+We still expect the return of fee growth and much lower provisions to drive solid earnings growth for the rest of the year, while the lack of a boost from lower provisioning should make for tougher comparisons for the Canadian banks in 2022.